DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Strazni Siblings.md

 # H3.
 The Kidnapping
 One day after Izek’s posters are published around Vallaki, unless the players have taken sufficient precautions to ensure that Ireena remains completely concealed from the public, a Vallakian delivers a tip to the Burgomaster’s mansion regarding her current location.

-That night, just before midnight, [[Non-Player Characters#Izek Strazni|Izek]], joined by four **guards**, breaks into Ireena’s current location and attempts to kidnap her. [[Non-Player Characters#Ireena Kolyana|Ireena]] bites off his left ear in the process, permanently giving him disadvantage on all Wisdom (Perception) checks involving hearing.
+The next time that Ireena and the players are apart, [[Non-Player Characters#Izek Strazni|Izek]], joined by four **guards**, breaks into Ireena’s current location and attempts to kidnap her. [[Non-Player Characters#Ireena Kolyana|Ireena]] bites off his left ear in the process, permanently giving him disadvantage on all Wisdom (Perception) checks involving hearing.

 * ***Blue Water Inn.*** If Ireena is still at the Blue Water Inn, [[Non-Player Characters#Urwin Martikov|Urwin]] and [[Non-Player Characters#Danika Dorakova|Danika]], alerted by a **wereraven** about Izek’s approach, swiftly move once to hide her in the hidden staircase.
 However, Izek notices a strand of Ireena’s hair caught in the secret door and forces the door open, finding her.
 As he hauls Ireena away, he commands the guards to place Urwin in the town stocks.
 He uses his ***hurl flame*** ability to set fire to the Blue Water Inn, causing severe property damage before Danika and six **wereraven** members of the Keepers of the Feather are able to extinguish it using water from the inn’s well.
 * ***St. Andral’s Church.*** If Ireena has been moved to St. Andral’s Church, Izek interrupts [[Non-Player Characters#Father Lucian Petrovich|Father Petrovich]] in the middle of a sermon and demands to know Ireena’s location.
 Despite Father Petrovich’s protests, Izek finds Ireena in the priest’s office (which Father Petrovich and Yeska have converted into a makeshift third bedroom) and seizes her.
 Izek coldly vows that he will return to punish the church for hiding Ireena from him, but departs without causing further harm.

 If Izek is successful, he then takes Ireena by force to his room in the Baron’s mansion (described in **N3j.
 Izek's Bedroom**, p.
 107), where he binds her with rope, gags her, and places her on his bed.
-He then takes a chair and several bottles of wine from the first floor, places the chair in his room beside the bed, and proceeds to silently stare at her without moving for the next seventy-two hours.
+He then takes a chair and several bottles of wine from the first floor, places the chair in his room beside the bed, and remains there until the day of the Festival of the Blazing Sun.

+> [!lore]+ **Izek's Sacrifice**
+> Shortly after Izek brings Ireena to the mansion, Ireena demands to know the reason for her kidnapping.
+If Ireena is unaware of her relationship to Izek, Izek then reveals it; otherwise, Izek demands to know why she kept away from him despite knowing.
+>
+> In either case, Ireena is disturbed by the depth of Izek's psychopathy and obsession, and her loyalty to her adoptive family and village anger Izek, who deems her a "fake" sent to deceive him.
+Spiraling into madness, Izek decides that he must sacrifice Ireena in flames to bring his "real" sister back to him.
+>
+> At dawn on the morning of the Festival of the Blazing Sun, Izek removes the offerings to the Morninglord—incense, salted meats, wooden carvings, and jewelry—from the hollow interior of the wicker sun, dumps them on the floor of his bedroom, and secretly replaces them with a bound and gagged Ireena.
+Izek then insists on personally guarding and escorting the wicker sun to the Festival.
+>
+> If the players fail to rescue Ireena, the wicker sun is brought to the town square at nine o'clock in the morning, and burned at noon at the height of the "festivities," killing Ireena.

 # H4.
 The Rescue
 The players can rescue Ireena from Izek’s clutches by first gaining access to his bedroom in the Baron’s mansion.
 They can do so by infiltrating the mansion or openly storming it.